Fair Use of Forex Margin in Trading

 Currency pair volatility

 A major currency pair like EUR/USD or GBP/USD trades in a tight, liquid market.
 Brokers are comfortable offering lower margin requirements there.
-Exotic pairs such as USD/TRY or USD/ZAR move wildly and are less liquid, so brokers ask for more margin to protect both sides.
+Exotic pairs such as USD/TRY or USD/ZAR exhibit higher volatility and reduced liquidity, prompting brokers to mandate higher margin requirements.

 Broker risk model